limako/rpi-gpio/_episodes/05-input.md

 ~~~
 {: .language-python}

 In this example, the LED stays lit as long as the button is pressed.
 But you could just as easily have each button press turn it on or off.
+I fact…

+> ## Try this:
+>
+> Modify the program to turn the LED with one button press and turn it off with another.
+Extra credit for checking state (to make sure its off before turning it on.)
+{: .challenge}

 Some analog devices come with a "digital pin" that works with a threshold, meaning that if the value being measured exceeds some target, the pin turns on.
 Sometimes this is sufficient, e.g. an alarm.
 Or a trigger.
 For actually collecting analog data, however, you would need to use an analog-to-digital converter.
 Or select a sensor that communicates over a serial interface.